-I’ve made a normal WordPress installation without any performance optimization.
-You can read through this WordPress on Cloud setup guide which has I few optimization steps, but I ignored them which creating this test rig.
+I’ve made a regular WordPress installation without any performance optimization.
+You can read through this WordPress on Cloud setup guide, which has a few optimization steps, but I ignored them, which created this test rig.

-I’ve also installed the basic WP plugins and bloated them with the few most popular plugins to make the setup realistic.
+I’ve also installed the essential WP plugins and bloated them with the few most famous plugins to make the setup realistic.
 Here is the list of plugins running on this test site:

 - Contact Form 7